fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 [Step 3: Duration 7.77 seconds| Input tokens: 9,382 | Output tokens: 231]
 ```

-Armed with the coordinates, the agent now tries to use the provided `distance`
+Armed with the coordinates from steps 1 and 2, the agent now tries to use the
-tool to perform the calculation.
-Pay close attention to the highlighted lines
+provided `distance` tool to perform the calculation.
+Pay close attention to the
-though.
-The agent made a mistake when naming the variable that and the python
+highlighted lines though.
+The agent made a mistake when naming the variable and
-parser complained about it.
+the python parser complained about it.
 This gets corrected on the next step.
-That speaks to
-the ability of the agent loop to self correct and find the right answer.
-As long
+That speaks to the ability of the Re-Act loop to self correct and find the right
-as you provide the correct feedback mechanisms.
+answer.
+As long as you provide the correct feedback mechanisms.
+In this case the
+python interpreter provided an error message.

 ```text
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ Step 4 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━